Feature Selection: A Data Perspective: Feature Selection with Heterogeneous Data

 \subsection{Feature Selection Algorithms with Linked Data}

-Linked data has become ubiquitous in real-world applications such as Twitter\footnote{https://twitter.com/} (tweets linked through hyperlinks), social networks in Facebook\footnote{https://www.facebook.com/} (people connected by friendships) and biological networks (protein interaction networks).
-Since linked data is related to each other by different types of links, they are distinct from traditional attribute value data (or so called ``flat" data).
+Linked data is ubiquitous in real-world applications such as Twitter (tweets linked by hyperlinks), Facebook (users connected by friendships) and biological systems (protein interactions).
+Due to different types of links, they are distinct from traditional attribute-value data (or so-called ``flat" data).

-Figure~\ref{fig:linkedfeature} illustrates an example of linked data and its two representations.
-Figure~\ref{fig:linkedfeature-a} shows 8 linked instances ($u_{1}$ to $u_{8}$) while Figure~\ref{fig:linkedfeature-b} is a conventional representation of attribute-value data such that each row corresponds to one instance and each column corresponds to one feature\footnote{The data can either be labeled or unlabeled.
-In the example in Figure~\ref{fig:linkedfeature}, the data is unlabeled.}.
-As mentioned above, in addition to feature information, linked data provides an extra source of information in the form of links, which can be represented by an adjacency matrix, illustrated in Figure~\ref{fig:linkedfeature-c}.
-Many linked data related learning tasks are proposed such as collective classification~\citep{macskassy2007classification,sen2008collective}, relational learning~\citep{long2006spectral,long2007probabilistic}, link prediction~\citep{liben2007link,chenfascinate} and active learning~\citep{bilgic2010active,hu2013actnet}, but the task of feature selection is not well studied due to some of its unique challenges: (1) how to exploit relations among data instances; (2) how to take advantage of these relations for feature selection; and (3) linked data is often unlabeled, how to evaluate the relevance of features without the guide of label information.
-Until recently, feature selection for linked data receives some attention.
-Next, we introduce some representative algorithms which leverage link information for feature selection.
+Fig.~\ref{fig:linkedfeature} illustrates an example of linked data and its representation.
+Fig.~\ref{fig:linkedfeature-a} shows 8 linked instances, the feature information is illustrated in the left part of Fig.~\ref{fig:linkedfeature-c}.
+Linked data provides an extra source of information, which can be represented by an adjacency matrix, illustrated in the right part of Fig.~\ref{fig:linkedfeature-c}.
+Many linked data related learning tasks are proposed such as collective classification~\cite{macskassy2007classification,sen2008collective}, relational learning~\cite{long2006spectral,long2007probabilistic,li2017toward}, link prediction~\cite{liben2007link,backstrom2011supervised,chen2016fascinate}, and active learning~\cite{bilgic2010active,hu2013actnet}, but the task of feature selection is not well studied due to some of its unique challenges: (1) how to exploit relations among data instances; (2) how to take advantage of these relations for feature selection; and (3) linked data is often unlabeled, how to evaluate the relevance of features without labels.
+Recent years have witnessed a surge of research interests in performing feature selection on linked data~\cite{gu2011towards,tang2012feature,tang2012unsupervised,tang2013coselect,wei2015efficient,wei2016unsupervisedaaai,li2015unsupervised,li2016robust,li2016toward,cheng2017unsupervised}.
+Next, we introduce some representative algorithms in this family.